J-Cook-jr/Crypto-Currency-Tracker/README.md

 This is the data being passed to the reducer.

-In `CryptoReducer.js` I defined the `initialState`
+In `CryptoReducer.js` I defined the `initialState`.

 I needed :

-State for data being fetched to show a spinner.
+1. State, for the data being fetched to show a spinner.

-The state that holds the actual data from the request.
+2. The state that holds the actual data from the request.

-And error handling.
+3 .And error handling.

 ![state](./img/state.png)